 - This series gets a double-dose of this in the Season 5 Finale, particularly in the Sombra Takeover timeline where it implies some serious crap has gone down in the span between Sombra's awakening and Twilight's arrival in the new "present".
 Firstly we only see Princess Celestia in this timeline, and considering that Princess Cadance and Shining Armor were in the now conquered Crystal Empire when Sombra escaped it's likely they (and possibly Princess Luna as well) have all been killed.
 Another blink-and-you'll-miss-it flashback when Applejack is describing the war effort shows a filly amongst the lineup of ponies going to fight in the war.
 JESUS.

-- Steven Universe is mostly about Steven going on fun adventures with his magical alien guardians.
+- The show is mostly about Steven going on fun adventures with his magical alien guardians.
 Who we soon learn that two of which are the last survivors of an army that rebelled against their homeworld, their allies either killed or corrupted into the monsters they spend most of the show fighting.
 And who arrived on Earth in the first place because they were part of an invasion force that planned to devastate Earth in the process of creating new gem armies; the third and youngest of his guardians, Amethyst is one of the products of this.

 - In fact Amethyst's suffers from deep-seated self-hatred and insecurity due to her creation.
 She hates that her birth was part of a practice that would have destroyed the planet Earth, and learning that she wasn't even made properly makes her doubt her own abilities constantly.